Construction Administration

 When contractors judge the project to have reached the substantial completion phase, they may initiate a "pre-final" inspection.
 Ideally, the necessary punch list work will be minimal, paving the way for swift final completion and subsequent payment.

-What Should Architects and Engineers Know About the Punch List Process?
+What Should Architects and Engineers do to ensure the Punch List Process goes smoothly?

 Architects and engineers should be aware of their role in the punch list process, including: